RetroDECK/ES-DE/USERGUIDE.md

 **Scrape game names**

 Whether to scrape the names of the games.
 This does not affect the actual files on the filesystem and is only used for viewing and sorting purposes.
-The downloaded media files are also matched against the actually game file on the filesystem, not against this name.
+The downloaded media files are also matched against the physical game files on the filesystem, and not against this name.

 **Scrape ratings** _(ScreenScraper only)_

-Currently only supported by ScreenScraper.
+Downloads game ratings.

 **Scrape other metadata**